The Rue du Pont Louis Philippe

 Le Café Louis Philippe

-Editor’s note: For custom-designed tours of Paris, consult our handpicked tour guides.
+: For custom-designed trips of Paris, consult our handpicked trip guides.